How to Maximise your Twitter Management with this TweetDeck User Guide

 Let’s take a closer look with our specialist reviewer James…

 To find out more about TweetDeck, click for our essential ‘What is TweetDeck?‘ introduction.

 TweetDeck, put simply, gives you a single interface that can manage all of your Twitter accounts.
 You can schedule tweets for all accounts as well as monitor your following and followers easily.

-Throughout this article/guide, you’ll be shown how to use TweetDeck to its full potential, step by step.
+With This TweetDeck User Guide, you’ll be shown how to use TweetDeck to its full potential, step by step.

 - 1. How to use TweetDeck- Initial Setup

 - 3. How to setup a new column

 - 4. How to connect multiple accounts to TweetDeck